 - Sire-Dam -

-The three-year-old daughter of Galileo travelled stylishly into contention in the home straight and quickened up smartly under Moore to score by a length from the John Gosden-trained Coronet, who stayed on well to finish second, three-quarters of a length in front of her stable companion, the well-backed Evens favourite Lah Ti Dar, back in third.
+She travelled stylishly into contention in the home straight and quickened up smartly under Moore to score by a length from the John Gosden-trained Coronet, who stayed on well to finish second, three-quarters of a length in front of her stable companion, the well-backed Evens favourite Lah Ti Dar, back in third.

 “We thought she would handle ease in the ground as she had form on a softer surface as a two-year-old so we are really delighted with her.

 “She ran well in the Arc and she was only just coming back to full fitness in that race.”